Mikejo5000/vsts-docs-pr/docs/work/backlogs/bulk-modify-work-items.md

 <!---
 > [!NOTE]
->**Feature availability:**&#160;&#160;The following features are available from VSTS (cloud service) or from the web portal of the listed on-premises TFS version or a later version.
+>**Feature availability:**&#160;&#160;The following features are available from Azure Codex (cloud service) or from the web portal of the listed on-premises TFS version or a later version.
 Those not annotated are available from all platforms and versions.
 Visit the [Visual Studio Downloads page](https://www.visualstudio.com/downloads/download-visual-studio-vs) to get the latest TFS update.
 Additional resources may be required as annotated.
 To determine your platform or TFS version, see [Provide product and content feedback](../../user-guide/provide-feedback.md#platform-version).
 -->

 All of the following actions can be performed by team members that belong to the Contributors group.
 Members provided with Stakeholder access can perform multi-select, bulk edit, change type, email, and copy as HTML/copy to clipboard actions.
 For details, see [Work as a stakeholder](../../security/get-started-stakeholder.md).